|

 environment.
 The next photo shows a side-by-side comparison of the Type A and Type C

 (pendulum not shown on C).
-The third clock is a Telechron Type E from the early 1930's
+The third clock is a Telechron Type E from

-this being the only operational one.
 Fourth a Collin Wagner, 1886, France.
-A beautiful
+A beautiful example of the

-The only example known.
+remontoire.
+One of two examples known.
 Fourth a Hahl pneumatic, 1913 with spring remontoire and extra

 electrical bell actuating complication.
 This clock used air pressure rather than